fbpx

 Once you've decided on a structure, you'll need to apply for an Employer Identification Number (EIN) from the IRS.
 This process is relatively simple, and your EIN will be required when you file taxes at the end of the year.

 A question that I often get is “Do I need a real estate license?”
-I can tell you that every state has its own set of licensing rules.
+I can tell you that every state has its own licensing rules.
 My home state of Washington does not require a license.
-However, there are rules about what a real estate TC and real estate assistant can and cannot do.
+However, there are rules about what a real estate TC and real estate assistant can and cannot do in every state.

 One of the best pieces of advice I can give when it comes to setting your income goals is to work backward.
-That is, start with the amount you want or need to make each month, and then figure out how many transactions you would need to close in order to reach that goal.
+Start with the amount you want or need to make each month, and then figure out how many transactions you would need to close to reach that goal.

-For example, if you want to make $5,000 per month, and you know that the typical transaction coordinator fee per transaction is $300-$500, you would need to close 13 transactions at $400 per transaction.
-Of course, this doesn't mean that you necessarily need to find 13 different agents to work with.
+For example, if you want to make $5,000 per month, and the typical transaction coordinator fee is $300-$500 per transaction, you would need to close 13 transactions at $400 per transaction.
+Of course, this doesn't mean you need to find 13 different agents to work with.

-You could close fewer transactions if each one was for a higher fee.
-Or you could work with a team of agents who are closing a large number of transactions each month.
-The important thing is to identify the income goal that you want to reach, and then create a plan for achieving it.
+You could close fewer transactions if each one were for a higher fee.
+Or you could work with a team of agents, closing many monthly transactions.
+It is important to identify the income goal you want to reach and then create a plan for achieving it.

-Working with agents that are busy and closing a lot of sales each month are the agents you want to target to work with.
+Working with busy agents closing a lot of sales each month are the agents to target working with.

 When you first start an online Transaction Coordinator business and enter the world of real estate, it can be intimidating.
 There is a lot of lingo and acronyms that can be confusing.
-However, it is important to learn the lingo so that you can build trust with your real estate agent.
+However, learning the lingo to build trust with your real estate agent is important.
 They need to know that you understand what they are talking about.

-Just like any other industry, real estate has its own set of lingo and acronyms.
+Like any other industry, real estate has its own lingo and acronyms.
 For instance, a PSA (Purchase and Sale Agreement) is a legally binding contract between a buyer and seller.
 An EM deposit (Earnest money deposit) is a good faith deposit made by the buyer to show their commitment to the purchase.

-There are a lot of ways to find potential real estate clients that do not cost anything.
-Here are just a few, to begin with.
+There are many ways to find potential real estate clients that do not cost anything, but here are just a few.

 1. Go to a Real estate office weekly meeting and give a presentation on your services

-2. Go to open houses and talk to the agent doing the open house, and share your services.
+2. Go to open houses, talk to the agent doing the open house, and share your services.

 3. Network at the local Chamber of Commerce.

 5. Go where the agents advertise.
-Places like Zillow, and Trulia, are good places to find agents that are putting themselves out there for you to connect with.
+Places like Zillow and Trulia are good places to find agents putting themselves out there for you to connect with.

-6. Call a few local agents that you already know.
-Ask if they need help in their business and if not who they could refer you to.
+6. Call a few local agents you know.
+Ask if they need help in their business and, if not, who they could refer you to.

-7. LinkedIn is an awesome place to connect for free with Real Estate agents in your area too.
+7. LinkedIn is an awesome place to connect with real estate agents in your area for free.

 Construct a great email to agents in your community asking if they need any help in their business.
 Make it personal and genuine.
 Do not mass message them or they won't receive your email well.
 That would be considered spam.
-Save your self-time by only contacting agents that are the top producers.
+Save yourself time by only contacting agents who are the top producers.
 Your ideal client is not the agent that sells 6 homes per year.
 Fun fact: 20% of the agents out there make 80% of the money.

-Develop a seamless process to bring on new real estate clients to your business and as a result, you will have raving fans right off the bat.
-First off you could have a welcome packet or onboarding packet.
-Includes information about your services, a contract, expectations of when and how you'll be paid, prices, your business hours, and the best way to contact you.
+Develop a seamless process for bringing new real estate clients to your business; as a result, you'll have raving fans immediately.
+First, have a welcome packet or onboarding packet.
+This packet should include information about your services, a contract, expectations of when and how you'll be paid, prices, business hours, and the best way to contact you.

 Always have your clients sign a contract with you.
 Laying out the terms of the agreement, expectations, and services you will provide are a must and will prevent any issues down the line.
 That should be a must in your onboarding packet.

-Being organized will make you look more professional, make your life much easier, and will also make your business easier to scale down the line so you can earn more income.
-Will you work from a simple Transaction Coordinator checklist or will you use software that is specifically used for transaction coordinators?
-Starting out can be as simple as a transaction coordinator checklist however as you get busier you will want to invest in some type of online system.
+Being organized will make you look more professional, make your life easier, and make your business easier to scale to earn more income.
+Will you work from a simple Transaction Coordinator checklist or use software specifically for transaction coordinators?
+Starting out can be as simple as a transaction coordinator checklist; however, as you get busier, you will want to invest in some online system.

-Decide on what type of bookkeeping system you will use to track your income and expenses.
+Decide on what bookkeeping system you will use to track your income and expenses.
 Freshbooks or Honeybooks are good choices.
-However, If you are good with Excel or Google sheets that's an easy way to track things for free.
+However, if you are good with Excel or Google Sheets, that's an easy way to track things for free.

-When you first start an online Transaction Coordinator business make sure your website and FB page have testimonials from the agents you work with once you get a few clients.
-This will give you the credibility you need to add new clients to your business.
+When you start an online Transaction Coordinator business, make sure your website and FB page have testimonials from the agents you work with once you get a few clients.
+This will give you the credibility to add new clients to your business.
 Word of mouth from agents you work with will also be a great free way to gain clients.
-If you are amazing at the service you provide then agents will always be good at referring business your way.
+If you are amazing at the service you provide, then agents will always be good at referring business your way.

 I can tell you from experience that many agents are on Facebook.
-Many agents have a business page and do a lot of advertising on Facebook so that is a great way to connect with them.
+Many agents have a business page and do a lot of advertising on Facebook, which is a great way to connect with them.

-I would suggest having a business FB page as a place for agents to see your business because it looks more professional.
-You can link your website to your business FB page where they can go to learn more about your services.
+I suggest having a business FB page for agents to see your business because it looks more professional.
+You can link your website to your business FB page, where they can learn more about your services.

-If you found these tips helpful on how to start an online Transaction Coordinator business working from home please don't be shy and let me know!
+If you found these tips helpful on how to start an online Transaction Coordinator business working from home, please don't hesitate to let me know!

-I would love it if you left a comment below letting me know your thoughts or you can always contact me directly at hello@inspiredhouseandhome.com.
-Every email that comes through I will read and reply to!
-Let me know if you have thought about making money from home and what is holding you back from getting started.
+I would love it if you left a comment below letting me know your thoughts, or you can always contact me directly at hello@inspiredhouseandhome.com.
+I will read and reply to every email that comes through!
+Let me know if you have thought about making money from home and what is holding you back from starting.

 Check out these other posts: